shebanow/pseudo_verilog/README.md

-NOTE: this doc is out of date and needs revision!

 # The Pseudo-Verilog Header-only Library

 This header-only library implements a Verilog-like C++ simulation infrastructure for hardware design.
-This library is an alternative to SystemC (https://systemc.org/overview/systemc/) with the intent to create a more Verliog-look design.
+This library is an alternative to SystemC (https://systemc.org/overview/systemc/) with the intent to create a more Verilog-lookalike design.
 Signals in this library are quasi three state (0, 1, and 'x').

 # A Simple Example